Etzioni on A.I. Hype, Reality, Lifesaving Potential, and More | Xconomy

 Etzioni on A.I.
 Hype, Reality, Lifesaving Potential, and More

-Oren Etzioni, CEO of the Allen Institute for Artificial Intelligence, still isn’t worried about nefarious A.I. taking over the world, but says there are real and growing concerns about its potential impacts on society and the economy.
+Oren Etzioni, CEO of the Allen Institute for Artificial Intelligence (AI2), still isn’t worried about nefarious A.I. taking over the world, but says there are real and growing concerns about its potential impacts on society and the economy.
 That said, he is an A.I. optimist and sees potentially lifesaving applications emerging in autonomous vehicles and healthcare.

 The latter industry will be the focus of his keynote talk at Xconomy’s Healthcare + A.I.
 Northwest conference next week in Seattle.
 [Only a handful of seats remain.
 See our agenda and registration details here.]
 We caught up with Etzioni just before trick-or-treating earlier this week for some big-picture thoughts on the state of A.I.; an update on AI2, which recently revamped its efforts to incubate startup companies; and a preview of his talk on an A.I.-assisted scientific search engine called Semantic Scholar.
 Our interview has been condensed and edited for clarity:

-Xconomy: What’s you’re view of the hype versus reality in A.I. circa Halloween 2017.
+Xconomy: What’s your view of the hype versus reality in A.I. circa Halloween 2017.
 Are we just off the scale in the hype direction?

-Oren Etzioni: Apropos circa Halloween, I think the people who find A.I. spooky, particularly in the context of, “It’s going to take over the world!”
-I don’t think that’s realistic.
-I think the people who are spooked by concerns about jobs or about privacy or about people weaponizing A.I. in various forms including in the context of cyber security, increasingly sophisticated viruses and cyber weapons.
-I think those people have their head on right, and there are some real concerns.
+Oren Etzioni: Apropos circa Halloween, I think the people who find A.I. spooky, particularly in the context of, “It’s going to take over the world!”, I don’t think that’s realistic.
+I think the people who are spooked by concerns about jobs or about privacy or about people weaponizing A.I. in various forms including in the context of cyber security, increasingly sophisticated viruses and cyber weapons—I think those people have their head on right, and there are some real concerns.
 Bias is another important one.
 To what extent will machine learning software amplify biases we have?

 The good news—otherwise I’d be really depressed as an A.I. researcher—is that while those are valid concerns, there’s also these huge benefits.
 To me, the two most prominent examples are in transportation, where we have a million highway accidents, more than 30,000 deaths, many of which are preventable over the next 10 and 20 years, so A.I. will save lives that way.